-The above highlights the growth around Milson Park will continue and will increase its value to the community as a programmed open space.
+The above highlights the projected growth around Milson Park will continue over coming decades.
+This growth will further increase its value to the growing community as a programmed open space, providing a wide range of opportunites for recreation.
+Equally important will be maintaining ecological functions on the site, including the valuable habitat that exisits today, in the face of increasing development.